To Each His Own (novel): Plot summary

-Availability
+Publication history

-To Each His Own is available in paperback under ISBN 0-940322-52-8 (New York: NYRB Classics, 2000).
+To Each His Own was first published in English under the title A Man's Blessing in 1968 by Harper & Row.
+It was reissued as To Each His Own by Carcanet Press in 1989, and by NYRB Classics in 2000.
+All English editions have used the same translation by Adrienne Foulke.

-Film Adaptation
+Film adaptation

-A film adaptation of A ciascuno il suo was directed by Elio Petri and released in Italy on 22 February 1967.
+A film adaptation of To Each His Own was directed by Elio Petri and released in Italy on 22 February 1967.
 The film won several awards, including the Best Screenplay at the Cannes Film Festival and the Silver Ribbon in several categories at the Italian National Syndicate of Film Journalists.